wemakewaves/PyRow/README.md

 REQUIREMENTS
 ------------
-PyRow has been tested on a Windows machine with the software versions listed below, PyRow should be able to work on any machine that can run Python & PyUSB but this has not been tested and confirmed.
+PyRow has been tested on an Ubuntu machine with the software versions listed below, PyRow should be able to work on any machine that can run Python & PyUSB but this has not been tested and confirmed.

 Python (Tested with 2.7.2) [http://python.org/]
 libusb